sarkenaes/sarkenaes/README.md

 ## Hi there,I'm Saron Ketema 👋
 Cyber Operations& Computer Science Student at Dakota State, currently working as a Junior Cybersecurity Analyst at DSU CSOC.
-Interested in cybersecurity, software and building hands on projects.
+I'm interested in cybersecurity, software development  and building hands on projects that could develop my skils.
 ### What I'm doing
 -Supporting Security monitoring and incident analysis at DSU CSOC -Working on small Python and security related projects.